nish-kishore/sir-lunch-and-learn/README.md

-# sir-lunch-and-learn
+# SIR Lunch and Learn Sessions
-Lunch and Learn coding practice sessions
+1) Section 1 - Practice Git and functional programming in R